zampleworks/ZPki/README.md

 ### ZPki
 PS backend module.
 Mixed binary and script module.
 Includes functionality for
 querying and managing ADCS and AD, and ADCS deployment.
-AD support is focused toward ADCS as of yet but has some nifty cmdlets for AD querying.

 #### Installing PS module
 Preferably, install the ZPki module from PSGallery instead of downloading it from Github: